Is your company being acquired by or merging with another?

 This will cost a lot of money, and in order to realise an investment sooner the purchaser will usually try and make efficiency savings (i.e. job cuts, pay cuts, bonus cuts, streamlined structures, fewer promotions, not replacing staff who are leaving, etc).

-This almost always leads to disaster and a terrible working environment.
-So if you are facing this scenario, believe your job is going to be affected and see an opportunity to start negotiations, then it’s an opportune time to raise the prospect of leaving.
+This almost always leads to disaster and a poor working environment.
+So if you are facing this scenario, believe your job is going to be affected and see an opportunity to start negotiations, then it’s a good time to raise the prospect of leaving.

 You may find that some of your role is being given to someone else without you having been consulted.
 Or that your clients (who you’ve had for years) have suddenly been given to another employee.
 You may find that decisions that you usually take are being taken by someone else.

 If that doesn’t get the result you deserve then ramp up the pressure with a formal grievance, a subject access request, and finally an employment tribunal claim.

 You might also be interested to read our guides below on other common scenarios leading to constructive dismissal.